devfile/api/docs/proposals/registry/devfile-packaging.md

 I recommend having a read over the [OCI Registry Lifecycle design](https://docs.google.com/document/d/1rQHCp4SWslWWJv5KK3A_iXHvgbqjsuDkSKDD72ifJio/edit) first, before reading this doc.

+## Terminology

+Some of the following terms will be used throughout this design proposal:

+**Devfile Registry Repository:** The GitHub repository that hosts the devfile stacks for consumption within an OCI registry.
+For example, [devfile/registry](https://github.com/devfile/registry).

+**Registry Support Repository:** The GitHub repository that hosts tooling for OCI devfile registries.
+This includes the [index generator tool](https://github.com/johnmcollier/registry-support/tree/master/index/generator), and the [bootstrap container base image](https://github.com/johnmcollier/registry-support/tree/master/oci-devfile-registry-metadata)

+**Bootstrap Container:** The sidecar container deployed alongside the OCI registry that loads the devfile stacks into the OCI registry and hosts the index.json for consumption by tools such as Che and Odo.

+**Registry Dockerfile / Image:** The Dockerfile and resulting container image that the `Devfile Registry Repository` is built up into.
+It's based upon a base image provided by us.

 ## As-is Today
-Currently, devfiles are stored on Github in a “devfile registry repository” (such as [devfile/registry](https://github.com/devfile/registry), [odo-devfiles/registry](https://github.com/odo-devfiles/registry), and [eclipse/che-devfile-registry](https://github.com/eclipse/che-devfile-registry)).
+Currently, devfiles are stored on Github in a "devfile registry repository” (such as [devfile/registry](https://github.com/devfile/registry), [odo-devfiles/registry](https://github.com/odo-devfiles/registry), and [eclipse/che-devfile-registry](https://github.com/eclipse/che-devfile-registry)).
 Generally, each registry repository will have a devfiles folder:

 <img width="742" alt="Screen Shot 2020-10-22 at 1 54 00 PM" src="https://user-images.githubusercontent.com/6880023/97219676-b2637200-17a0-11eb-8465-1063aa048768.png">